Biden vows ‘whole-of-government’ fight after Supreme Court allows Texas abortion curbs

 “This law is so extreme it does not even allow for exceptions in the case of rape or incest,” the president said.
 “For the majority to do this without a hearing, without the benefit of an opinion from a court below, and without due consideration of the issues, insults the rule of law and the rights of all Americans to seek redress from our courts.”

-He continued, “I am directing [the Gender Policy] Council and the Office of the White House Counsel to launch a whole-of-government effort to respond to this decision.”
+He continued, “I am directing that Council and the Office of the White House Counsel to launch a whole-of-government effort to respond to this decision.”

 The legislation at issue prohibits abortions after a fetal heartbeat is detected, usually around six weeks of gestation.
 Abortion providers challenged the law on an emergency appeal at the Supreme Court earlier this week, arguing that most women do not even know they are pregnant at that time.